pouyan043/Project/README.md

 "hey there "

-" to run this project use : go run namefile command at the same time in two terminals "
+" to run this project  use go run producer.go in the first terminal and go run cunsumer.go in the second terminal and run both at the same time "